Kessel472/SOC-development-/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 Please note, that is a very bad password.
 Come up with something better.
 But, please remember it.

-Before we move on from our Powershell window, lets get our IP by running the following command:
+Before we move on from our Powershell window, lets get the IP of our windows machine by running the following command:

 <pre>ipconfig</pre>